Akshay Bhatia

 Akshay Bhatia (born January 31, 2002) is an American professional golfer.
+He made his first PGA Tour start in 2019 at the age of 17 after receiving a sponsor exemption into Valspar Championship.
+He turned pro later that year and made his professional debut at Sanderson Farms Championship that fall.

+A decorated amateur, Bhatia has represented the United States at the Junior Presidents Cup in 2017, Junior Ryder Cup in 2018, and Walker Cup in 2019, becoming the youngest and first ever high schooler to represent the United States in the event.
+He has also represented the United States at the 2018 Summer Youth Olympics in Buenos Aires, winning two silver medals.
+Bhatia made the finals of the Drive, Chip & Putt competition at Augusta National in 2014 and became its first ever finalist to reach the Masters Tournament by virtue of his win at the Valero Texas Open in 2024.

+Early life

+Bhatia was born in Northridge, California to parents Sonny and Renu.
+Bhatia's parents are from India and lived in Delhi before moving to the United States.
+The family moved to Wake Forest, North Carolina in 2011.
+Bhatia has two sisters, Rhea, who played college golf at Queen's University of Charlotte, and Nikitta, who lives in Texas with her husband and two daughters.

 Amateur career

-Bhatia was born in Northridge, California, and lives in Wake Forest, North Carolina.
-He was runner-up at the 2018 U.S. Junior Amateur.
+He was runner-up at the 2018 U.S. Junior Amateur, losing to Michael Thorbjornsen in the final.
 He won two silver medals at the 2018 Summer Youth Olympics in the boy's individual and the mixed team with Lucy Li.
 He played on the Junior Presidents Cup team in 2017 and Junior Ryder Cup in 2018, with both teams winning.

-Bhatia made his PGA Tour debut at the 2019 Valspar Championship on a sponsorship exemption; he did, however, miss the cut.
+Bhatia made his PGA Tour debut at the 2019 Valspar Championship on a sponsor exemption and missed the cut.

 Bhatia made his Web.com Tour debut on April 18, 2019, at the Robert Trent Jones Golf Trail Championship, where he made the cut and finished T-42.